richardgsands/tj-with-node/README.md

 npm install
 bower install --allow-root
 ```
-Run `grunt refresh` to compile Sass, etc. **This step needs to be done after any file changes to compile website** (See App Architecture below for details of file.s)
+Run `grunt refresh` to compile Sass, etc. **This step needs to be done after any file changes to compile website** (See App Architecture below for details of files.)
 ```
 grunt refresh
 ```